g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 - Option to switch between ligt and dark mode.

 ## Accessibility
-Web Accessibility was ensured by
+Web Accessibility was ensured by:
 - Using semantic HTML elements to structure the content of each section.
 - Applying alternative text to the only image used, the illustration of the game rules.
 - Thoroughly testing the website using a screen reader test all interactive elements using keyboard focus to improve user experience using assisting technology.
 - Adding visibly hidden text for screen readers only for a structured overview of the game section and additional description where needed.
 - This was necessary because some content is dynamically displayed using JavaScript and is not present from the beginning.
 - To ensure the logical and undisturbed flow of the game, no alternative text was added for the background images of the choice buttons and the fontawesome icons depicting the hand gestures used when the game is played in person.
-- The dynamic content was emphesized using `aria-live=”polite”`.
+- The dynamic content was emphasized using `aria-live=”polite”`.
 - The current scores were not attributed with `aria-live=”polite”` because this stirred the natural flow of the game.
-- Formatting: the text was not justified to ensure readibility for persons with reading disorders.
+- Formatting: the text was not justified to ensure readability for persons with reading disorders.
-- The colors for background and text were chosen for maximum readibility and tested with color contrast checker.
+- The colors for background and text were chosen for maximum readability and tested with color contrast checker.
 - The username form to submit the username has the appropriate label.
 - The website was tested with an accessibility validator.